thekitchen-pot/thekitchen-pot/src/content/blog/6-best-ductless-range-hood.md

 In short: they do work, but only if you select the appropriate unit and maintain it.
 Otherwise, it's like using a sieve with holes in the bottom - useless.

+## **What is a Good CFM for a Ductless Range Hood?**

+Now let's get into numbers—specifically, CFM.
+You've seen CFM listed in each range hood spec sheet, but what does it actually mean?

+CFM (Cubic Feet per Minute) is a measurement of the amount of air your hood can move.
+For ductless hoods, this measurement is very important since all filtering and circulation occur in the hood, internally.
+Higher CFM means more power from your fan, which in turn means your hood is able to pull in more grease, smoke, and odors.

+That said, more CFM isn't always better.
+Here is a quick guide:

+* Light cooking like boiling (150-250 CFM)
+* Normal cooking like sautéing (300 - 400 CFM)
+* Heavy cooking with a lot of frying (500 - 700 )
+* Professional/commercial cooking (700+ CFM)

+The best ductless models will usually have a sweet spot of around 400 - 600 CFM, where you get the best performance without excessive energy consumption or excessive noise.

+Also, don’t forget to look at fan speeds.
+A good ductless range hood will have multiple speed settings, so you can switch between low and high power depending on what you’re cooking.

+Pro Tip: CFM alone isn’t enough.
+Make sure the filters and air circulation paths are designed well.
+Some budget hoods boast high CFM but use inferior charcoal filters, which defeats the purpose.

+So, if you’re deep frying or grilling indoors, go for high suction ductless range hoods with advanced filtration.
+If you’re after a basic unit for light cooking, 250–300 CFM with replaceable charcoal filters should do the trick.